cashcraft2/startup/README.md

 Note: Not everything in this file will contain general programming information.
 Many of the notes may be specific to the "startup" project created in CS260.

 Thank you.

+## Specification Deliverable

+### Elevator Pitch

+Are you tired of sifting through Instagram pictures of cats, summer getaways, or whatever your friend had for lunch that day, eagerly looking for something to hook your attention?
+Let me introduce you to OutFishn, an angler's official social media replacement.
+Log your catches - show off that monster fish, get real-time alerts when a friend does the same, check the leaderboards, learn where to cast next, and much more!
+Create an account on OutFishn today and start reelin'.

 > [!NOTE]